tjamcas/DJ4E-ClassNotes/2-BuildingWebApplicationsInDjango/BuildingWebApplications_Week2_Notes.md

           return HttpResponse(response)
       ```
         - Note: Instead of passing the “guess” parameter with the integer value of 42 into the function, we could also use the `request.GET` attribute of the `HttpRequest` object, and read and parse the URL in order to find the “42” value.
-            - Recall that `GET` is an defined attribute of the `HttpRequest` class.
+            - Recall that `GET` is a defined attribute of the `HttpRequest` class.
 It is NOT a method.
 It takes the form of a dictionary object containing all the parameters (i.e., values) of the user’s HTTP request.

 -	Class-based view.
 Up to this point we have used functions to parse the user supplied URL for views, but the app developer can alternatively define their own classes to create views.